vincent-smith309/NPC/README.md

 Got some decent quality of life things coming in v1.2

+I have plans to add a "random backstory and appearance generator" that will drop a paragraoh about the npcs looks and backstory.

-f you want to donate please contact me on Discord
+If you want to donate please contact me on Discord

 Contact info: Discord: thefool309#9194
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------